Admissions Consulting &

 “One must maintain a little bit of summer, even in the middle of winter.” — Henry David Thoreau

-To help students and their parents choose among the many options, I’ve gathered a list of some of our favorite programs and provided information on each one.
-I’ve also included other profile-building opportunities that take place during the academic year, in case your teenager has some extra time.
+To help students and their parents choose among the many options, I’ve gathered a list of our favorite programs and provided information on each one.
+I’ve also included other profile-building opportunities that take place during the academic year in case your teenager has some extra time.

-If you’d like to take a deeper dive into summer programs for your teenager, or create a 3-4 year plan of summer enrichment and advancement, sign up for my one-on-one Extracurricular Coaching Package.
+If you’d like to take a deeper dive into summer programs for your teenager or create a 3-4 year summer enrichment and advancement plan, sign up for my one-on-one Extracurricular Coaching Package.

 Let’s get ready for summer:

 - University of Chicago Summer Session – Priority Deadline: Jan.
 20 | Regular Deadline: Feb.
 24